turboapps/docs/reference/command_line/rmi.md

 <options> available:
-  -a, --all                  Remove all images from the local machine -f, --force                Force removal of the image
+  -a, --all                  Remove all images from the local machine
       --format=VALUE         Use json format for output

 ```